canayter/wine_and_climate_change/README.md

 # Wine and Climate Change: Impact Analysis on Global Production
-By: Can "Jon" Ayter and Team
+By: Amanda Derdiger, Andrew Koller, Can "Jon" Ayter, Lindsay McFayden

 ## Introduction
 This project investigates the relationship between climate change and global wine production.
 We analyze temperature trends and wine production data to uncover potential correlations and impacts across various geographical regions.